Yakitrak/obsidian-cli-docs/index.md

     - label: "Full instructions"
       url: "/docs/installation/mac-and-linux"
 excerpt: |+
-  You are able to open, create, update and move notes from your vault without leaving your terminal.
+  You are able to open, create, update and move notes in your vault without leaving your terminal.
   ```zsh
    brew tap yakitrak/yakitrak
    brew install yakitrak/yakitrak/obs